SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 their payment details, so even with `generatePaymentToken` set to `true`, it is still up to the payer if they want the details stored or not.

+Remember that you will have the responsibility to enforce GDPR requirements and let the payer remove active payment tokens when they want.
+It is up to you how to implement this functionality on your side but Swedbank Pay has the API you need to ensure that cleaning up old data is easy.
+It is possible to query for all active payment tokens registered on a specific `payerReference`.
+This query will also list the operations used for deleting tokens.
+You can choose to remove all tokens for that payer or only a subset of all tokens connected to that `payerReference`.

 {% include alert.html type="informative" icon="info" body="Please note that not
 all payment instruments provided by Swedbank Pay support Payer Awareness today."
 %}